Adult speech impairments include any symptoms that cause an adult to have difficulty with vocal communication. Examples include speech that’s:

-If you experience a sudden onset of speech impairment, seek medical care right away.
-This may indicate a serious underlying condition.
+If you experience a sudden onset of speech impairment, get medical care right away.
+It may be a sign of a serious underlying condition, such as a stroke.

-- vocal disturbances: any factor that changes the function or shape of your vocal cords can cause changes in the sound and ease of speech
+- vocal disturbances, which are changes in the sound and ease of your speech caused by any factor that changes the function or shape of your vocal cords

 - brain tumor